Chadian opposition decries Deby's son as interim leader - WTMJ

 “The Chadian people tell us they do not want a dynastic transfer of power,” one opposition leader, Succes Masra, said in a video message released online.
 “The Chadian people do not want to continue with the same institutions that have created the current situation.”

-A military spokesman announced Idriss Deby Itno’s death on Tuesday and said in the same announcement that his 37-year-old son would serve as the head of an 18-month-long transitional government.
-However, the constitution calls for the National Assembly president to become the country’s leader in the event a president dies in office.
+Mahamat Zen Basda, secretary-general of the ruling MPS party, said the president of the National Assembly had declined the offer to become the country’s leader and that the army had been entrusted to form the transitional council to avoid a power vacuum.

-The National Assembly president said late Wednesday that he supported the decision to bypass him and appoint the military council to lead the transition instead.
+A statement attributed to the National Assembly president late Wednesday also said that he had supported the decision to bypass him and instead appoint the military council to lead the transition.

+Chad has played a key role in the fight against Islamic extremism in Africa, providing pivotal troops to regional forces battling jihadists in northern Mali, which has been called the most dangerous U.N. peacekeeping mission in the world.

+France, which bases its regional counterterrorism operations in Chad, has emphasized the importance of a peaceful transition.

 U.S. State Department spokesman Ned Price told reporters in Washington that “the developments in recent days and hours are a cause for concern.”